AdobeDocs/auditor.fr-FR/help/get-started/audit-list.md

 ![](assets/card.png)

 Cliquez sur le nom d’un audit pour en afficher les résultats.
-Cliquez sur le menu en regard du nom pour afficher les liens permettant de copier, de relancer ou d’annuler l’audit, ou de télécharger un rapport terminé sous forme de feuille de calcul Excel ou de PDF :
+Click the menu next to the name to see links for copying, rerunning, or canceling the audit, or to download a finished report as an [!DNL Excel] spreadsheet or PDF.

 ![](assets/card-menu.png)